ganesansays/learningintuition.github.io/DiscriminantAnalysis.md

 Find a very rough comparision of logistic regression and linear discriminant analysis [here](https://stats.stackexchange.com/questions/95247/logistic-regression-vs-lda-as-two-class-classifiers).

+R code for the graphs and summaries can be found [here](http://rpubs.com/Ganesan/339951).

 ## Example: Wall Street Journal Subscription

 Let us say, we like to understand how income of a person and the amount he has invested affects his subscription choice to Wall Street Journal.
 In other words can we discriminate the two groups, subscribers and non-subscribrs based on the income of the person and the amount he has invested.